koliqi/imx23-olinuxino/README.md

 ```
 elftosb2 should be located at /usr/sbin/elftosb2.

-Next, change into directory bootlets and untar archive imx-bootlets-src-10.05.02.tar.gz
+Next, switch into directory bootlets and untar archive imx-bootlets-src-10.05.02.tar.gz
 ```
 $: tar xvzf imx-bootlets-src-10.05.02.tar.gz
 ```
-then change into directory imx-bootlets-src-10.05.02 and apply patches:
+then go into directory imx-bootlets-src-10.05.02 and apply patches:
 ```
 $: patch -p1 < ../imx23_olinuxino_bootlets.patch
 ```